Dossier Soil: carbon sequestration

 Carbon balance

 The stable carbon, in turn, is subject to decomposition (estimated on average at 2% per year).
-Of this, part benefits the plant in the form of nutrients and part is lost in the form of CO2.
+Part of this benefits the plant in the form of nutrients and part is lost in the form of CO2.
 The amount of organic matter degraded annually depends on several factors.
 Carbon storage can only occur if more carbon is supplied than is decomposed.
 In this way, the soil can act as a "carbon sponge" and thus a buffer against climate change.
-After all, if you can store 1 ton of stable carbon in the soil, you take 3.7 tons of CO2 out of the air.
+After all, sequestration of 1 ton of stable carbon in the soil removes 3.7 tons of CO2 from the air.

 Carbon balance

-In addition to being good for the climate, a soil rich in soil organic matter is good for the farmer.
-After all, a soil containing sufficient carbon will generally have:
+A soil rich in soil organic matter is not only good for the climate, but also for the farmer.
+After all, a soil that contains sufficient carbon will generally have:

-• better soil structure and consequently more resistance to compaction, erosion and compaction
+• Better soil structure and consequently greater resistance to sloughing, compaction and erosion

-• increased water permeability resulting in less runoff, a reduced risk of flooding and better replenishment of surface and groundwater
+• Increased permeability resulting in reduced runoff, reduced risk of flooding and improved surface and groundwater recharge

-• a higher water holding capacity which leaves more water available to the plant during the growing season which can prove crucial in periods of drought a more extensive and active soil food web which in turn contributes to a better soil structure, fertility and disease resistance
+• A higher water holding capacity that leaves more water available to the plant during the growing season which can prove crucial during periods of drought

 Earthworms are part of the complex soil food web